CHADDESLEY CORBETT ENDOWED PRIMARY SCHOOL

 ARC Allocation

-Places are allocated through the EHCP, Worcestershire Children’s First SEND Panel after consultation has been sort from the specialist team at CCEPS & ARC.
-Allocation is based on if we can meet need.
-Once a place has been allocated to your child, the ARC team will make a series of home visits and to the current setting, if appropriate.
+Places are allocated through Worcestershire County Council SEND Panel, after consultation has been sought from the specialist team at Chaddesley Corbett Endowed Primary School.
+Allocation is carefully considered to ensure it is the best setting for your child and the impact, of your child attending, on the children currently attending.
+Once a place has been allocated to your child, the ARC team will make a series of visits to your home and the current setting, if appropriate.
 Together, with the family, a transition plan will be developed with a child led focus at all times.
 As the transition plan progresses, the time within the ARC will increase and the child led approach continues to lead the way.
 Children attending the ARC are very much part of the main school and have access to all opportunities and facilities based on their individual needs, preferences and what they are able to cope with.

 Children will have an annual review as part of the EHCP process to review outcomes set and appropriate provision.
-This will identify outcomes achieved and develop new ones, it may identify a need that wasn’t evident or identified previously, resulting in an additional agency becoming involved.
-It will review how the child’s needs are being met in the ARC and if it is still the appropriate provision.
+This will identify outcomes achieved and develop new ones and it may identify a need that wasn’t evident or identified previously, resulting in an additional agency becoming involved.
+It will review your child's progress in the ARC and if it is still the most appropriate provision.
 Based on this review process, children allocated a place in the ARC may remain until the end of year 6 before transitioning onto appropriately allocated secondary provision.

 Children who attend the ARC will have an EHCP and a diagnosis of Autism.
-In addition to this they may have additional diagnoses of Sensory Processing Difficulties (SPD), Attention Deficit Hyperactivity Disorder (ADHD), Pathological Demand Avoidance (PDA) or a Demand Avoidant profile.
-Children may present with communication delay, emotional and behavioural difficulties and attachment disorder.
+In addition to this they may have additional diagnoses of Sensory Processing Difficulties (SPD), a Communication delay, Attention Deficit Hyperactivity Disorder (ADHD), Pathological Demand Avoidance (PDA) or a Demand Avoidant profile.
 Our children will have a multi-disciplinary approach and work with external agencies including Occupational Therapy, Speech and Language Therapy and Educational Psychologists as outlined in their individual EHCP’s.

 ARC Staffing

-The ARC is staffed by a specialist team including Leader of the ARC/Specialist Teacher, Higher Level Teaching Assistant (HLTA) & Learning Assistants (LA); all with a wealth of experience working with children with a diagnosis of Autism and other identified complex needs.
-The ARC team will be working closely with the SENCO, SEN teaching staff in the main school and teaching staff as needed based on year groups for integration and developmental needs.
-Staffing requirements and ratios are based on our initial cohort and individual needs of the children.
+The ARC is staffed by a specialist team including the school SENDCO, Leader of the ARC, Higher Level Teaching Assistant (HLTA) & three Learning Assistants (LA); all with a wealth of experience working with children with a diagnosis of Autism and other identified complex needs.
+The ARC team work closely with the SENDCO, SEN teaching staff in the main school and teaching staff as needed based on year groups for integration and developmental needs.

 Each child will follow their own learning pathway based on individual needs, learning styles and barriers to learning, communication and understanding and academic ability.
 Our key aim is to engage the disengaged child in a safe and nurturing school environment.

 Where appropriate and when ready links will be made with key children and year groups within the school to support in building social communication and relationships, play and transition.
-For example, this may include joining children on the playground, PE lessons or forest school, extra-curricular clubs such as football and where possible within the classroom.
-In addition to this we have an allocated space for children to access, as a stepping stone, into the mainstream classroom as seen suitable.
+For example, this may include joining children on the playground, PE lessons or forest school and where possible within the classroom.
+In addition to this we have an allocated classroom in the school for children to access, as a stepping stone, into the mainstream classroom as seen suitable.

-If you have any additional queries, please do not hesitate in contacting the ARC team.
+If you have any additional queries, please do not hesitate in contacting the SENDCO, Miss Jayne Edwards.

 Contact: